johntiger1/multimodal_fairness/progress.md

 We can get the predictions, either via hacking the evaluate function (fine!), or using the predict paradigm of AllenNLP.

-Probably we will do it directly from the PyTorch dict!
+Probably we will do it directly from the forward pass and get a dict!

+Note: the following, more preprocessing will likely save more time.
+I.e. instead of doing it dynamically on the fly, only do it once at the start, and have the exact text you need, ready to go in the txt files

 # May 19